M3Sachin/Responsive-Website/README.md

 # License

-The Website is available as open source under the terms of the Apache Licence 2.0.
+The Website is available as open source under the terms of the [Apache license 2.0](LICENSE).